leyfall/odin_projects/DAYS.md

 Day 12 (12.29.25): Early a bit but could lapse 50mins for this (hopefully)

-- (ongoing) Read chapters 1.1 through 1.4 from the Getting Started section of Pro Git to learn the differences between local, centralized, and distributed version control systems.
+- (done) Read chapters 1.1 through 1.4 from the Getting Started section of Pro Git to learn the differences between local, centralized, and distributed version control systems.
+-